tekartik/idb_shim.dart/idb_shim/README.md

 * `null` is no longer supported as a document value (although map field can be null though).

 Limitations
-* Cyclic dependecy are not supported (per JSON serialization)
+* Cyclic dependency are not supported (per JSON serialization)
 * Large float are not converted to int (native indexeddb implementation does this)
 * Don't create an index on boolean value.
 IndexedDB does not support that, however sembast implementation allows it (this could change).
 This will only be prevented in debug.